Corporate Governance

 1. Appointment and Remuneration Committee

-The Appointment and Remuneration Committee consists of six members: President & CEO Masataka Kinoshita who chairs the committee, Representative Directors Shigeyoshi Kinoshita and Hiroshi Naruse, and Members of Audit and Supervisory Committee Toshihiko Yamashita (Outside Director), Akihiro Kiyooka and Takuji Akiyama (Outside Director).
+The Appointment and Remuneration Committee consists of six members: President & CEO Masataka Kinoshita who chairs the committee, Representative Directors Shigeyoshi Kinoshita and Hiroshi Naruse, and Members of Audit and Supervisory Committee Kikuo Asano (Outside Director), Akihiro Kiyooka and Takuji Akiyama (Outside Director).

 The Appointment and Remuneration Committee reviews and proposes the appointment of candidates and remuneration for Directors (excluding those serving as Audit and Supervisory Committee Members) for resolution at the Board of Directors Meeting.
 The Committee also checks management and the status of training for candidates for management and provides an overview of the same to the Board of Directors.